Ahmed0684/STCL/test_plan.md

 - User Registration and Login
 - Product Search and Filtering
-- Adding Products to Cart
+- Adding Products to the Cart
 - Checkout Process
 - Favorites Feature
 - User Profile Management